paulross/PyCppContainers/docs/sphinx/source/performance.rst

 .. code-block:: none

     Model Name:	                MacBook Pro
     Model Identifier:           MacBookPro15,2
     Processor Name:             Intel Core i7
     Processor Speed:            2.7 GHz
     Number of Processors:       1
     Total Number of Cores:      4
     L2 Cache (per Core):        256 KB
     L3 Cache:                   8 MB
     Hyper-Threading Technology: Enabled
     Memory:                     16 GB

     System Version:             macOS 10.14.6 (18G9323)
     Kernel Version:             Darwin 18.7.0

 Summary
 -----------------

 * Sequences of fundamental types are converted at around 100m objects/sec.
 * Sequences of strings are converted at a memory rate of around 4000 Mb/sec.
-* Dicts are about 8-10x slower.
-Why this should be so different from the expected 2x is a mystery at the moment.
+* Dicts are about 5-10x slower than lists and tuples.
+2x of this can be explained a both the key and the value must be converted.
+  The rest of the discrepancy can be explained by, whilst both list and dict operations are O(1), the list insert is much faster as an insert into a dict involves hashing.

 Fundamental Types
 ^^^^^^^^^^^^^^^^^^^^^